Seungjunee/Aggregated-HVAC-System/README.md

 # Aggregated-HVAC-System
-Supplementary code for "Modeling and Control of Aggregated Energy Flexibility in Multi-zone HVAC Systems".(working paper)
+Supplementary code for "Modeling and Control of Aggregated Energy Flexibility in Multi-zone HVAC Systems"(working paper).

 ### About
 email: seungjun.hahm@postech.ac.kr